Timmapuram railway station

 Timmapuram railway station (station code:TMPM), is an Indian Railways station in Thimmapuram, a village in East Godavari district of Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Central Railway zone.
 Six trains halt in this station every day.
-It is th 244th-busiest station in the country.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and Cuttack was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.